Improved Bounds for Coin Flipping, Leader Election, and Random Selection

-We also obtain a lower bound on the number of rounds required for protocols that can handle a linear number of bad players: \begin{globcorollary}[Informal version of \cref{cor: round lb}] For any $k$-round coin flipping protocol $\pi$ over $\ell$ players where players send 1 bit per round and where $k\le \log^*\ell - O(1)$, there exists a set of bad players $B\subset [\ell]$ with $\abs{B}\le 0.01\ell$ and an outcome $o\in \zo$ such that the players in $B$ can bias $\pi$ to output $o$ with probability $\ge 0.99$. \end{globcorollary}

-This result shows that any coin flipping protocol, where players send 1 bit per round, that can handle linear sized coalitions requires $\log^*\ell - O(1)$ rounds.
-This improves upon the best previous lower bound of $\frac{1}{2} \log^*\ell - \log^*\log^*\ell$ rounds, due to \cite{RSZ02leader} .
-This lower bound also essentially matches the number of rounds, $\log^*\ell$, used by the current best coin flipping protocols from \cite{RZ01leader, feige99lightestbin} that can handle linear sized coalition of bad players, given the additional freedom that players can send unlimited bits per round.
+Arguably, the most important open problem in collective coin flipping and leader election is to figure out the optimal number of rounds for a protocol handling linear fraction of bad players.
+The above result lets us make progress on this question by giving us the following lower bound: \begin{globcorollary}[Informal version of \cref{cor: round lb}] Let $\pi$ be a $k$-round coin flipping protocol over $\ell$ players where players send 1 bit per round and where $k\le \log^*(\ell) - O(1)$.
+Then, there exists an outcome $o\in \zo$ such that $b = 0.01\ell$ players can bias $\pi$ to output $o$ with probability $\ge 0.99$. \footnote{Since $k$-round leader election protocols imply ($k+1$)-round coin flipping protocols, this lower bound also applies to leader election protocols.} \end{globcorollary} This shows that any coin flipping protocol that can handle linear sized coalitions, where players send $1$ bit per round, requires at least $\log^*(\ell) - O(1)$ rounds.
+This improves upon the best previous lower bound of $\frac{1}{2} \log^*(\ell) - \log^*(\log^*(\ell))$ rounds due to \cite{RSZ02leader}.

-We remark that a key ingredient towards proving \cref{thm: intro protocol lb} is a new lemma regarding biasing most functions from a family of functions using a common set of bad players and a small specialized set of bad players specific to each function being biased.
-For a formal statement, refer to \cref{lem: most functions from family can be corrupted with random and heavy set}